timotejroiko/astrobot-docs/README.md

 * `.newchart now, madrid spain`
 * `.newchart 10/20/1995, 15:30, madrid spain + now, madrid spain`

 This makes it easy to check the current transits, both in a single chart and in a biwheel with another chart.
-The `now` keyword can also be modified by adding or removing a number of days from it:
+The `now` keyword can also be extended by adding or removing a number of days from it:

 * `.newchart now+1` - tomorrow
 * `.newchart now-1` - yesterday